 With a 150-year dental manufacturing heritage, Gloucester-based Prima Dental produces around 30 million dental burs – or drill bits – per year.
 In June 2015, Prima’s Production Engineer, Nigel Frampton, contacted Fraser with a view to replacing the Methylene Chloride cleaning solvent used to clean the burs with an agent offering an improved health and safety profile.

-Fraser held initial trials at its Livingston in-house trial unit, and the cleaning performance results with Sion were superior.
-The specialists also considered aqueous cleaning but decided against this as it would have meant installing a new cleaning system and would have been less efficient given Prima’s high-volume cleaning requirements.
+We held initial trials at our Livingston in-house trial unit, and the cleaning performance results with Sion were superior.
+We also considered aqueous cleaning but decided against this as it would have meant installing a new cleaning system and would have been less efficient given Prima’s high-volume cleaning requirements.

 A further issue of concern to Prima was high solvent losses in its existing process.
 It was agreed to run on-site trials, in which Fraser would be involved in the changeover of chemistry, tank clean-out and system set-up.
 Ahead of the changeover, Fraser conducted a full system audit, which revealed a number of issues with the equipment.
 These were corrected by repairs and cleaning process optimisation, significantly reducing solvent usage.

 “Fraser Technologies demonstrated that they go beyond supplying equipment and chemistries.
 Their pre-sale audit of our cleaning process, product trials and innovative thinking helped deliver a component cleaning solution that yields better performance, an improved health and safety profile, and excellent solvent recovery.”

 On-site trials were very successful, although the high levels of oil introduced to the process resulted in frequent tank clean-outs and solvent disposal.
 Unlike Methylene Chloride, Opteon Sion is very stable and readily recoverable, allowing recovery levels of stable product of 90 – 95 per cent of the solvent content from the waste stream.